akrzemi1/papers/notes/contract_definitions.md

 #### *Fact*

-An information that an implementation has about state of variables at the given point of function executon.
-A fact cn be used for different things by the implementation, including code transformtions.
+An information that an implementation has about state of variables at the given point of program executon.
+A fact can be used for different things by the implementation, including code transformtions.
 E.g.,

 ```c++
 int normalize(int i)